 Any person may report sex harassment, discrimination or other forms of sexual misconduct, whether or not the person reporting is the person alleged to have experienced the conduct.
 Reports may be made by telephone or email using the contact information listed below for the Title IX Coordinator.
-Reports can be made any time, including during non-business hours, by contacting RSC Campus Security at 419-995-8499.
+Reports can be made any time, including during non-business hours, by contacting the Public Safety Department at 419-995-8499.